The Prettiest Spots on Lake Tahoe's East Shore

 Accessories: Breakthrough Photography ND Filter

 What are some of your favorite photo locations in Lake Tahoe?
 Please share in the comments below!
+Also, be sure to subscribe to the blog so that you don’t miss the latest blog posts, videos, and announcements!

 You might also enjoy: